 If you want a Labradoodle, ask yourself first of all whether a Labrador Retriever or Poodle wouldn't be a better alternative.
 These breeds are bred in a controlled manner, meaning that you have a much greater chance of finding a serious breeder who can present you with the family tree of your new canine housemate.
 This is more than just a piece of paper, as it shows the breeding suitability examinations carried out by the parents, a certain line of ancestors and a minimum level of control, since the breeder belongs to an association.

 This isn't the case with Labradoodles.
 Often the parent animals haven't completed any breeding suitability examinations and therefore aren't suited to this purpose.
 Consider too that it seems likely that the Poodles and Labradors most suitable for breeding will also be used for further breeding of their respective breeds.
-If it does have to be a Labradoodle, make sure there is written evidence of the health examinations carried out on the parent animals and that you can see their family tree.
-It would be absurd to pay a high price – at least in this aspect Labradoodle dealers resemble responsible breeders – for a dog from unknown sources.
+If it does have to be a Labradoodle, make sure there is written evidence of the health examinations carried out on the parent animals.
+Further, ask for their family tree too.

 An Australian Labradoodle offers more reassurance.
 Suitable ports of call in Europe are the Australian Labradoodle Association Europe (ALAEU) or the Australian Labradoodle Founders Alliance (ALFA).
 In this context, the emergence of a new breed called the Cobberdog is interesting but questionable too.
 It is very similar to the Australian Labradoodle, but Irish Soft Coated Wheaten Terriers are amongst its ancestors too.
-A top tip if you're looking for an adult companion is definitely to look in animal shelters, where numerous charming dogs are waiting for a new home!
+A top tip if you're looking for a charming adult companion is definitely to look in animal shelters!